 Automakers and parts manufacturers have a duty to report any and all safety concerns they find with their products.
 Companies that hide their mistakes like Takata have put others at risk and make themselves responsible when their products cause harm or danger to others.

-If you’ve been in an accident where the airbag deployed and ruptured, please Contact Us right away for a free case review.
+If you’ve been in an accident involving airbag failure or defects, please get in touch with our skilled Dallas defective product attorneys at Reyes Browne Reilley.
+Please contact us right away for a free case review.